The Two Child Problem: A Probability Puzzle

 Preparatory Question

-Mr. Miller has two children.
-What is the probability that both children are boys?
+Among all families with two children, you pick a family at random.
+What is the probability that both children in that family are boys?

-This question is pretty easy, but it is important to do it because it will help make sense of the following ones.
+This question is pretty straightforward, but it is important to do it because it will help make sense of the following ones.

 Solution